postgresml/postgresml/pgml-dashboard/content/docs/guides/setup/quick_start_with_docker.md

 ## Dashboard

-The Dashboard app is available at <a href="http://localhost:8000/" target="_blank">localhost:8000</a>.
+The Dashboard app is running on <a href="http://localhost:8000/" target="_blank">localhost:8000</a>.
 You can use it to write experiments in Jupyter-style notebooks, manage projects, and visualize datasets used by PostgresML.

 ![Dashboard](/dashboard/static/images/dashboard/notebooks.png)